UQatKIT/LS-MCMC/docs/usage/BIP.md

 # Bayesian Inverse Problem
-This example shows how one can sample from the posterior if a toy Bayesian Inverse Problem (BIP) with this library.
+This example shows how one can sample from the posterior of a toy Bayesian Inverse Problem (BIP) with this library.

 # Setup
 Consider the 1D Poisson Equation: